Pre-Arrival Information for International Scholars in J-1 Exchange Visitor Classification

 When you arrive in the U.S., you will actually have to apply for admission.
 You will go through U.S. Customs and Immigration.
 An immigration officer will inspect your documents.
 Present your passport, visa, and Form DS-2019 to the immigration officer.

 If your documents are in order, you will be “admitted to the U.S.” in J-1 status.
-The immigration officer will stamp your DS-2019 and passport with the date and place of admission.
-You will also be given Form I-94, Record of Arrival and Departure.
-Form I-94 is a record of legal entry into the U.S. and you will be required to surrender it when you depart from the U.S. (except for trips to Canada and Mexico).
+The immigration officer will stamp your Form DS-2019 and passport with the date and place of admission.
+You will also be given Form I-94, which is a record of legal entry into the U.S. You will be required to surrender it when you depart from the U.S. (except for trips to Canada and Mexico).
 Form I-94 will indicate the date and place of admission and your status.
 It will include the notation “D/S” which stands for “Duration of Status.”
 If your DS-2019 is not stamped or you have been given Form I-94 showing a status other than J-1, politely ask the immigration officer to mark them correctly.
 If you notice an error too late, advise the OISS immediately after arrival on campus.

 As explained in your application packet, federal law requires that all J-1 Exchange Visitors obtain health insurance for themselves and any family members who are accompanying them to the U.S. This insurance must meet all federal requirements and include provisions for emergency medical evacuation and repatriation of remains.
 Failure to obtain and maintain health insurance for the duration of your J-1 program is cause for immediate dismissal from the program.
 It is necessary to make your health insurance arrangements before you come to the U.S.